A little bit more about the name of my blog.

 I interviewed Gary about his work, and he told me about some of his clients.
-I want to tell you about one of them, because even I met him, at Coming Home Hospice, in the Castro District in San Francisco.
+I want to tell you about one of them, Ed, because even I met him, at Coming Home Hospice, in the Castro District in San Francisco.

 He was lying in his bed smoking, skinny arms and legs protruded from the white sheets.
 He was not to be left alone while smoking, so there was always someone with him when he smoked.
 Even I, who was a smoker at the time, spent some time with him when I visited Coming Home Hospice.

 Gary talked about his work as a volunteer.
 He described himself as a witness to the suffering of his clients.
 If no one saw what they were going through, it would be meaningless.
-I liked those words, and decided that my work was to be called To be a witness, since I am a witness.
+I liked those words, and decided that my work was to be called To be a witness, since I am also, or was, a witness.